LEARN MORE ABOUT THE ANIMALS AT SAFARI LAKE GENEVA

 OUR CONSERVATION PARTNERS

-Safari Lake Geneva supports conservation of vanishing species and heritage breeds of livestock and poultry, both here at the safari park and in the wild.
+Safari Lake Geneva supports conservation of vanishing species, both here at the safari park and in the wild.
 In fact, your visit helps increase our ability to aid in the protection of these animals!
 One of our primary goals is to raise awareness of the issues that animals face, as well as to educate our guests on the importance of these species in a greater ecological context.

 Research indicates the more you know about a species, the more likely you are to care about that species in the wild, which then translates into conservation action.
 It’s our hope that your visit to Safari Lake Geneva increases your awareness of wildlife and wild places, and that this awareness inspires you to join us in our ongoing efforts to ensure their survival.
 Learn more about our partners and ways you can help below.